Śramaṇa: Relationship with Vedism

-Sramana in that context obviously means a person who is in the habit of performing srama.
+Sramana in that context obviously means a person who is in the habit of performing srama [meaning 'labour'].
 Far from separating these seers from the vedic ritual tradition, therefore, śramaṇa places them right at the center of that tradition.
 Those who see them [Sramana seers] as non-Brahmanical, anti-Brahmanical, or even non-Aryan precursors of later sectarian ascetics are drawing conclusions that far outstrip the available evidence.

 According to Olivelle, and other scholars such as Edward Crangle, the concept of Śramaṇa exists in the early Brahmanical literature.
 The term is used in an adjectival sense for sages who lived a special way of life that the Vedic culture considered extraordinary.
 However, Vedic literature does not provide details of that life.
 The term did not imply any opposition to either Brahmins or householders.
-In all likelihood states Olivelle, during the Vedic era, neither did the Śramaṇa concept refer to an identifiable class, nor to ascetic groups as it does in later Indian literature.
+In all likelihood, states Olivelle, during the Vedic era, neither did the śramaṇa concept refer to an identifiable class nor to ascetic groups as it does in later Indian literature.

-The concept of renunciation and monk-like lifestyle is found in Vedic literature, with terms such as yatis, rishis, and śramaṇas.
-The Vedic literature from pre-1000 BCE era, mentions Muni (मुनि, monks, mendicants, holy man).
-Rig Veda, for example, in Book 10 Chapter 136, mentions mendicants as those with kēśin (केशिन्, long-haired) and mala clothes (मल, dirty, soil-colored, yellow, orange, saffron) engaged in the affairs of mananat (mind, meditation).
+Vedic literature contains references to proto-renunciant ascetics such as the Kēśins and Vrātyas.
+Gavin Flood notes that the Kēśins, described in the Rig Veda as long-haired "silent ones" or munis, resemble later Hindu ascetics.
+Karel Werner describes the Rig Veda's Kēśin hymn as depicting a wandering muni "who possesses extraordinary powers and has deep spiritual experiences".

 He with the long loose locks (of hair) supports Agni, and moisture, heaven, and earth; He is all sky to look upon: he with long hair is called this light.

 The Munis, girdled with the wind, wear garments of soil hue; They, following the wind's swift course, go where the Gods have gone before.